crisluengo/doxpp/doc/commands.md

 Use `\subpage` commands in a page to reference other pages and make those referenced pages sub-pages to this page.
 Use `\ref` commands to reference other pages but not impose any hierarchy.

+By default, all pages are at the same level, not subordinate to any other page.

 ### `\struct <name>`

 ### `\union <name>`